 In case you have forgotten what the 5 key attributes are, here is the list again:

 As salespeople, we are bombarded with data.
-This could Information from our CRMs and dashboards, or companies selling intelligence, not to mention the seeming deluge of product training and sales enablement.
+This could be information from our CRMs and dashboards, or companies selling intelligence, not to mention the seeming deluge of product training and sales enablement.

 Data is everywhere, but insight is much harder to find.